Programme Code | A1P015 | C2P037 |

 Education Studies

 This component provides participants with an understanding of foundational disciplines required of classroom teachers, i.e. psychology, sociology and philosophy of education, together with generic skills for planning, teaching and assessment.
 This interdisciplinary knowledge helps participants understand their own teaching, their own personal development, and culture and society at large.
-The participants can also evaluate current local curriculum and assessment issues.
+The participants can also evaluate current local curriculum and assessment issues, and advocate the professional ethics and values for implementing different types of curricula and assessment strategies in schools.
 They are introduced to the implications for teaching and learning arising from the diverse range of learners' needs, the organisational culture of the school and the need to create and maintain a positive classroom climate.

 The courses are:

-The Elective Studies component covers two parts: Core and General.
-The Elective Core course enables participants to fulfill specific subject requirements while the Elective General is to allow participants to have choices in directing their own professional development.
-The majority of the participants have to study 1 Elective Core of their Major Subject and select 1 Elective General course.
+The Elective Studies component covers: Core, Subject Methods Relevant and General.
+The Elective Core and Subject Methods Relevant courses enables participants to fulfill specific subject requirements while the Elective General is to allow participants to have choices in directing their own professional development.
+The majority of the full-time participants have to study 1 Elective Core and 1 Subject Methods Relevant of their Major Subject.
+For the majority of part-time participants, they have to study 1 Elective Core of their Major Subject and select 1 Elective General course.
 These Elective General courses are interdisciplinary in design in order to encourage participants to develop new areas of interest connected to their academic and education studies.

 Field Experience